kalyankranth/LEGO-Dataset-Cleaning-Exploration-Project/README.md

 - **Sub-theme:** 3557 blanks were detected.
 Selected blanks using `Ctrl+G → Special → Blanks`.
   → Replaced blanks with the label `"Unspecified`.
     Subtheme had 3,557 missing values (~19%).
 A temporal pattern was observed between 1997–2002, primarily in the Normal category, indicating that these sets were released without a defined subtheme.
 To reflect this business reality, blanks were imputed with the label ‘Unspecified’ rather than ‘Unknown’
+ **Theme Group:**
+  Theme Group had 2 blank values out of 18,458 rows.
+Since subtheme was already labeled ‘Unspecified’ for these records and ‘Unspecified’ subthemes occur across multiple theme groups, the blanks were imputed with ‘Unspecified’ to maintain dashboard consistency.”
 - **Pieces:** 3,924 missing values.
   → Decided **not to impute with `0`** since sets are supposed to have pieces.
   → Left as missing for now (may explore advanced imputation later).